 Content marketing continues to explode across both the B2B and B2C industries.
-An estimated 90 percent of the data available today has been produced in just the past 2 years.
-An estimated 76 percent of brands in the B2C sector use content marketing and 80 percent plan to increase their content production this year.
-For those in the B2B sector, 88 percent say they use content marketing and 76 percent will produce more content this year, so balancing the scale of SEO content strategy becomes increasingly important.
+An estimated 90 percent of the data available today has been produced in just the past two years.
+An estimated 93 percent of B2B brands leverage content marketing and 86 percent of B2C consider content marketing key to their strategy.

 The numbers that these modern online techniques bring in continue to be impressive.
-Content marketing costs an estimated 62 percent less than traditional marketing, but it generates 3 times as many leads.
+Content marketing costs less than traditional marketing, but it generates three times as many leads.
 These success rates have been an important factor in driving people towards trying these new methods.
+Content marketing is a better long-term strategy brands should work on if they haven't already.

 - Develop your ideal customer personas.